The Church Studio: Restoration and reopening

 In 2009, new owners Jakob and Randy Miller declared their intention to revive The Church Studio as a music facility.
 The following year, the Pearl District Association and the city of Tulsa collaborated to rename the section of East Third Street where the church is located as "Leon Russell Road."

 In 2016 the building was purchased by Tulsa entrepreneur Teresa Knox and her husband Ivan Acosta, who expressed their intention to renovate the building (a process that was expected to take two years but took over five years), seek registration on the National Register of Historic Places, and use it as a recording studio and community facility.

 Leon Russell bronze statue located in front of The Church Studio.

 In 2022, after over five years of renovation, The Church Studio reopened to the public on March 1, 2022, the 50th anniversary of Leon Russell's purchase of the building.
 The facility serves as a tourist attraction and includes a recording studio, concert and event venue, home of The Church Studio Archive, and audio engineering school.
 A series of highly curated concert events included performances by Bill Champlin and Kenny Loggins.
 Various musicians and bands have visited or recorded at the historic recording studio, which offers both analog and digital recording techniques, including Joe Bonamassa, 38 Special, Air Supply, Tommy Emmanuel, Lainey Wilson, Nick Mason, Bill Ward (musician), Lukas Nelson & Promise of the Real, George Thorogood Asleep at the Wheel, Marc Ribot, Kristin Chenoweth, Cory Henry The Oak Ridge Boys, The All-American Rejects, T Bone Burnett, Wes Studi, Gary Busey, Turnpike Troubadours, Rosanne Cash, The Mountain Goats, Elle King, and Ray Wylie Hubbard.
 In 2022, Dropkick Murphys recorded their album, This Machine Still Kills Fascists, at the studio.
 The lyrics on the album are written by Oklahoma native Woody Guthrie.
-Taj Mahal co-produced and recorded Swingin' Live at the Church in Tulsa and received a Grammy nomination for Best Traditional Blues Album in 2024.
+Taj Mahal co-produced and recorded Swingin' Live at the Church in Tulsa and received a Grammy for Best Traditional Blues Album in 2024.

 A life-sized bronze statue of Leon Russell as he appeared in 1972 when he purchased the church, including his Wrangler denim jacket, snake-skinned boots, cross necklace, and signature top hat, stands at the new entrance of The Church Studio.
 The statue, which took three years to complete, was created by artist Jim Franklin of Perry, Oklahoma, was commissioned by Teresa Knox, who also owns the copyright.

 The building was listed on the National Register of Historic Places in 2017 due to its significance to American music culture and being the heart of the Tulsa Sound.

 Grammy Awards lists the Church Studio a top 10 studio that takes fans behind the scenes.